-Kate watched Lord Powis edge around the crowd, trying to engage people in conversation.
+Kate watched Earl Powis edge around the crowd, trying to engage people in conversation.
 He’s a timorous little man.
 Pleasant… but rather ineffectual.
 People parted and Kate saw the boy, dripping wet and crying, receive a few sharp slaps from a woman, then an embrace as the woman collapsed to her knees, the two little girls joining them.
 Sampson stood by panting, a round pink tongue in a morass of black fur, his tail slowly wagging.
-Lord Powis appeared beside the dog, matching the fur in his mourning dress, distinct among the subdued grey and brown clothing of the labourers.
+Earl Powis appeared beside the dog, matching the fur in his mourning dress, distinct among the subdued grey and brown clothing of the labourers.
 The Beauforts glistened and glowed in their brightly coloured silk suits with gilt buttons and elaborate embroidery, standing about thirty paces away, and Kate realized it was probably wise that they remain distant in this circumstance.
 We don’t belong.
 I’d still like to hug that dog.
-Everyone clapped enthusiastically as Lord Powis handed a shiny silver coin to a grizzled elderly man.
+Everyone clapped enthusiastically as Earl Powis handed a shiny silver coin to a grizzled elderly man.
 The crowd started to disperse.

 “Oh!
 No… I’m content with Bonny.
 She’s big enough.”